css-hooks/css-hooks/docs/migration-v2/index.md

 Previously, the `createHooks` function accepted two arguments: the first one declaring the hooks, and the second passing configuration options.
 In v2, these have been merged into a single configuration object.
-The `sort` option has also been enabled by default and enhanced to provide more granular control over how declarations are prioritized.
+Some options have changed as well.

 ### Merging hook declarations and configuration options